Adamskoullos/ProDev/README.md

 Digging slightly deeper into the composables in the above map:

 Composables extract much of the logic keeping each component cleaner and easier to maintain.
-Structured as ES6 modules they take advantage of closure and simply return the function which once invoked within a component returns the required properties.
+Structured as ES6 modules they take advantage of closure and simply return the function which once invoked within a component returns the required properties/functions.
 There is a consistent structure used when creating composables.

-Firebase has its own methods to connect to their api's so the normal rest api patterns are not used, however the `async` and `await` pattern using `try` `catch` blocks can be used as normal.
+Firebase has its own methods to connect to their api's so the normal rest api patterns are not used, however the `async` and `await` pattern using `try` `catch` blocks is be used as normal.

 - **getUser** The composable returns the `getUser` function which through destructuring returns the current user object.
 First firebase authentication is queried to check if there is a user logged in and if so grabs the current user and saves it to the `user` object which is returned.
 If no user is logged in, the value of `user` is null.